Sunderland: Music, dance and kites

-Theatre
+Theatres and performance venues

 The Sunderland Empire Theatre opened in 1907 on High Street West in the city centre.
-It is the largest theatre in between Edinburgh and London, and completed a comprehensive refurbishment in 2004.
+It is the largest theatre in between Edinburgh and Manchester, and completed a comprehensive refurbishment in 2004.
 Operated by international entertainment group Live Nation, the Empire is the only theatre between Glasgow and Leeds with sufficient capacity to accommodate large West End productions.
-It is where British comic actor Sid James who died of a heart attack whilst on stage in 1976.
+It is where British comic actor Sid James died of a heart attack whilst on stage in 1976.

+The Bunker is the only venue in Sunderland where you can rehearse, record, learn and perform, all in one location.
+Born as a youth project in 1980, finally settling in its current home in 1983, new music talent can practice and perform in the same building that has hosted gigs by The Clash, Bjork, Chumbawamba and Billy Bragg.
+The Bunker has a history synonymous with the development of music making in the North East.

+Independent is popular grass roots music venue in Sunderland, nurturing young talent, supporting bands and giving people a stage to play their first ever show.
+Open since the early 2000s it has played host to not only a range of up-and coming talent, but acts such as The Zutons, Jamie T, Klaxons as well as local heroes such as The Futureheads and Field Music.

+The Fire Station is a live music and performance auditorium that complements its Edwardian neighbour, the Empire Theatre.
+It is operated by Sunderland Culture.
+In 2017 the Sunderland MAC Trust restored Sunderland's 1908 Central Fire Station, vacant since 1992, and converted it into a cultural hub with dance and literacy studios, teaching rooms and a bar/restaurant.
+The Fire Station auditorium is a 500 seat/800 standing venue attached to the restored building which opened in December 2021.

 The Royalty Theatre on Chester Road is the home to the amateur Royalty Theatre Group who also put on a number of low-budget productions throughout the year.
 Film producer David Parfitt belonged to this company and is now a patron of the theatre.

-The Sunniside area plays host to a number of smaller theatrical workshops and production houses, as well as the Theatre Restaurant, which combines a dining experience with a rolling programme of musical theatre.
+The Sunniside area plays host to a number of smaller theatrical workshops and production houses.